Victor-Spichenkoff/EventPilot/README.md

 # TODO
-- [ ] How to expose Ex information only DEV + log production
+- [X] How to expose Ex information only DEV + log production
 - [ ] Use validation + error handler with fields
+- [ ] Test Error handler